vu-rdm-tech/yoda-vu-nl/functions/Storing-data.md

-# Storing your data in Yoda
+# Store, retrieve and process your data in Yoda

-Once you have connected the [Yoda Network Disk](../getting-started/index.md) you have access to Yoda  storage.
-Depending on your operating system, this could be via your File Explorer (Windows), Finder (Mac) or any other client program, like [CyberDuck](https://cyberduck.io/) or [WinSCP](https://winscp.net/eng/docs/lang:nl).
+To work with data, first add the [Yoda Network Disk](../getting-started/index.md) to your workstation.
+Once this is done you can use your existing workstation applications and tools to process Yoda data jsut like you would process locally stored data.

-You will only have access to the user-groups for which you have been registered.
+You will have access to the data compartments of user-groups for which you have been registered.

 ![user-groups](user-groups.JPG)

-Depending on your rights, you can add, rename and delete files and folders.
+Regular members of the user-group are able to add, rename, delete files and folders.

-The Yoda Portal does not yet allow for up- and downloading files.
-This functionality is expected early 2020.
+Read only members cannot make changes to files on Yoda.
+However they are able to copy the data to their workstation (and make changes to that local copy).

+For incidental access, the Yoda portal also allows data to be uploaded and downloaded.
+This feature is added in Yoda 1.5 (to be released December 2019).